Does Honors coursework coordinate with any degree plan?

 We require a full 3–5 page literary analysis that has a central thesis with strong supporting arguments.
 This can be over a book, play, short story, speech or poem.
 This is not a personal essay or research paper.
 We recommend reviewing something that you've previously written for an English class in high school that meets this criteria.

 What are the minimum required GPA and test scores?

 Every Honors applicant is evaluated on an individual basis.
-The Honors College Admissions Committee considers the high school and/or academic record, extracurricular activities, test scores, and essay of each applicant.
-Average Honors students have graduated in the top 10 percent of their high school class with a score of 1300 or above on the SAT.
-The committee, however, does not use these numerical norms as required thresholds for admission, and students meeting these criteria are not automatically accepted.
-Transfer or current students should have a minimum cumulative gpa of 3.25 to be considered; the Admissions Committee will also review closely the student's work in the core courses, such as English, history, and mathematics.
+The Honors College Admissions Committee considers the high school and/or academic record, extracurricular activities, test scores* and essay of each applicant.
+Average Honors students have graduated in the top 10 percent of their high school class with a score of 1300 or above on their SAT.
+The Committee, however, does not use these numerical norms as required thresholds for admission, and students meeting these criterion are not automatically accepted.
+Transfer or current students should have a minimum cumulative GPA of 3.25 to be considered; the Admissions Committee will also review closely the student's work in their core courses, such as English, history and mathematics.
 All interested students are encouraged to apply.
 See the Honors Profile for more entering class information.